gitter-lab/pathway-parameter-advising/README.md

 These scripts must be run from the `bin` directory, and file path arguments are relative to the `bin` directory.

-## Graphlet Creation
+## Graphlet creation
 Graphlet decomposition files are created with the [Parallel Graphlet Decomposition library](http://nesreenahmed.com/graphlets/).
 Files are the piped output from the pgd script: `./pgd -f inputGraphFile >> graphletOutputFile.gOut`.

-## Other Scripts
+## Other scripts
 `bin/setupPGD.sh` installs the PGD library into the `lib` directory, which is created if it does not exist.
-PGD is cloned from its [github repository](https://github.com/nkahmed/pgd) and complied using `make`.
+PGD is cloned from its [GitHub repository](https://github.com/nkahmed/pgd) and complied using `make`.
-It can then be run from the base pathway-parameter-advising directory as `lib/pgd/pgd -f inputGraphFile`.
+It can then be run from the base pathway parameter advising directory as `lib/pgd/pgd -f inputGraphFile`.
-Note this this script has been included to help install the PGD library, but is not guaranteed to run on all systems.
+Note this script has been included to help install the PGD library, but is not guaranteed to run on all systems.
 It has been tested on Ubuntu 18.04.
-Positional Arguments: None
+`setupPGD.sh` does not take any arguments.

 `bin/updateReactome.sh` downloads the latest version of all human Reactome pathways from [Pathway Commons](https://www.pathwaycommons.org/) and performs graphlet decomposition on them.
-It takes the following positional Arguments:
+It takes the following positional arguments:
 >   pgdDirectory:      The directory where pgd is installed.
 Will default to '../lib/pgd'
 >
 >   reactomeDirectory: (Optional) The directory where Reactome pathways and graphlets will be stored.
 If not given will default to '../referencePathways'.